brainsatplay/Sequencer.js/README.md

 sequencer.addSequence('test2',sequence2);

+sequencer.runSequence('test1'); //can also tell it what layer to run from if there are multiple

 let sub = sequencer.subscribeToOperation('anotheroperation',onResult); //adds a triggered function on result

 //sequencer.unsubscribeFromOperation('anotheroperation',sub); //leave sub blank to remove all triggers.
 You could even, say, subscribe one sequence to another tagged sequence even, I don't know why but sure it's cool.